-- All surplus from Sail Cargo South East goes to the Community Sailing Fund, established to help people from community groups in Sussex access our sailing activities
+- All surplus from our Sail Cargo work goes to the Community Sailing Fund, established to help people from community groups in Sussex access our sailing activities

 - We pay producers a fair price up front, around 50-65% of the prices you pay goes direct to them, with accountability in our pricing outlined with each product

 - Importing high quality products that don’t grow on our islands, we are developing solutions that are small, simple and local.
 We are looking towards a future where we know we need to use less energy

 - By working towards zero emission transport we are taking practical steps in the face of climate chaos with an informed sense of urgency

 - Community supported shipping helps us keep control of food supply chains and expands the skills base of all those involved